The U.S. Midterm Elections: Implications for U.S. Democracy, the EU, and Global Politics

 Ian LesserVice President, GMF South & Executive Director, Brussels Office

-Ian Lesser is vice president at The German Marshall Fund of the United States (GMF) and a member of GMF’s executive team, managing programs across the organization.
-He serves as executive director of the Brussels office of GMF,...
+Ian Lesser is vice president of GMF and a member of its executive team.
+He also serves as executive director of the Brussels office and leads the organization’s work on transatlantic relations involving the Mediterranean and Tu...